GSURYASWARNITHA1/Quantum_Emergency_response/README.md

 **Ambulance → Emergency → Hospital**

-It then compares different approaches:
+It compares three approaches:

 ### Classical MILP

-Uses Mixed-Integer Linear Programming with SciPy/HiGHS to find an optimized allocation while respecting the defined constraints.
+Uses Mixed-Integer Linear Programming with **SciPy/HiGHS** to find an optimized allocation while respecting the defined constraints.

 ### Simulated Quantum Annealing (SQA)

-Uses a QUBO formulation and simulated quantum annealing to search for an optimized allocation.
+Uses a **QUBO formulation** and simulated quantum annealing to search for an optimized allocation using a transverse-field Ising model.

 ### QAOA

-Provides a quantum-circuit-based exploration using Qiskit and a simulator.
+Provides a quantum-circuit-based exploration using **Qiskit** and a simulator.

 > **Note:** The project does not claim quantum advantage.
 SQA is simulated on classical hardware, and the purpose is to compare approaches and study their trade-offs.